YazRaso/Calcite/README.md

 ## 🐳 Docker build fail?
 The build may fail on some systems due to the relative imports done by the provided .env file Create a .env file in the ```Calcite/docker``` directory
-1. set the following paths (absolute path required) BOT_PATH, ACTIONS_PATH, CORE_PATH, SHEET_PATH; where X_PATH is the path to the directory with that name e.g sheet_data
+1. set the following paths BOT_PATH, ACTIONS_PATH, CORE_PATH, SHEET_PATH to their absolute paths on your machine.

 ## 😄 Welcome to Calcite
 Upload your name and signature (displayed on receipts)